danielgroves/danielgroves.net/adventures-photography/_posts/2015-07-19-midnight-madness.md

 excerpt: Tom and I take part in the Dartmoor Search and Rescue annual midnight madness fundraising walk.

 date: 2015-07-19 14:00
-thumb: /camera-roll/2015/06/20150614-DSC_7280-HDR.jpg
+thumb: /camera-roll/2015/07/thumb.jpg

-banner: /camera-roll/2015/07/20150718-DSC_7922.jpg
+banner: /camera-roll/2015/07/header.jpg
 banner_position: bottom
 tags: photography dartmoor hiking
 ---

-Every year the [Plymouth branch][dsrt_wb] of the [Dartmoor Search and Rescue team][dsrt_main] run their annual *Mightnight Madness* fundraising walk.
+Every year the [Plymouth branch][dsrt_wb] of the [Dartmoor Search and Rescue team][dsrt_main] run their annual *Midnight Madness* fundraising walk.
 As a life-long mountain rescue supporter I mentioned this to Tom, so we headed up to Princetown to take part in the annual event.
 The walk is around 10-miles and takes in four checkpoints en-route as well as North Hessary Tor, Little Miss Tor, Hucken Tor, and Ingra Tor.
 The route took Tom and I around 3 hours 15 minutes, including a food stop and a couple of photo stops.

 Everyone gathered at Princetown primary school from sign-on at 8:00 until we all departed together at 9:00.
 Initially it was a dense pack of people all moving together, but as soon as the ascent towards the mast started everyone started to spread out as the ground steepened.
 We moved fairly fast while chatting our way up the ascent to North Hessary Tor, where we paused at the top briefly to snap a few pictures before pushing on.
 We'd agreed beforehand we'd see how far we could get before the sun set.